bpowers/sd.js/README.md

 TODO
 ----

-- fix sweep/inverse flags in connectors
+- refactor/add-in support for old-style connectors w/o `angle` attrib
 - intersection of arc w/ rectangle for takeoff from stock
 - intersection of arc w/ rounded-rect for takeoff from module
-- refactor/add-in support for old-style connectors w/o `angle` attrib
 - add-back isee compat support
 - logging framework